ChemAI-Lab/GFlowNets-MOpt/README.md

 Pure -> Start with a graph with the worst possible coloring.
 Colored_initial -> Start with a colored graph always.
 Precolored -> Every epoch give a new randomly colored graph.

+Parallel training implemented, we have multiple models (1/process) in para driver and single-model versions where the updates occur on each processor or by collecting the results and updating outside the sampling parallel loop

 Pending implementations!!